n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 Devanagari includes one below-base consonant form.

-  - Halant,Ra" (occurring after the syllable base) and "Ra,Halant"
+  - "Halant,Ra" (occurring after the syllable base) and "Ra,Halant"
     (before the syllable base, but in a non-syllable-initial position) will take on the "Rakaar" form.